 - Sudden tooth pain: tooth pain that is sudden, sharp and/or throbbing can have a range of causes and should be diagnosed by a professional.
 Over the counter pain relievers, warm water rinsing and cold compresses on the outside of the mouth can be used to minimize discomfort.

 - Soft tissue injuries: trauma to the cheeks, gums, lips or tongue that has caused extensive bleeding, swelling or an open wound should be seen and evaluated.
-Contact our office for advice on how to best handle the injury and minimizing the impact on your oral health.
+Contact our office for advice on how to best handle the injury and minimize the impact on your oral health.

 Avoiding Dental Emergencies